The average feeding window for a Westerner is…

-Because you don’t want to get too complex right after a fast, so as not to overwhelm your digestive system, you can keep your smoothie simple – even combining elements of the other four pillars!
+Although you don’t want to get too complex right after a fast, so as not to overwhelm your digestive system, you can keep your smoothie simple – even combining elements of the other four pillars!

-Yogurt, strawberries, and grapes, for example – nutrient dense and fermented.
+Yogurt, strawberries, and grapes for example – nutrient dense and fermented.

 It’s important to give as much thought to how you’re breaking your fast as you did to maintain it.